 Key takeaways

-- Approval bottlenecks cost more than you think—65% of marketers lose a day per week
+- Approval bottlenecks cost more than you think.
+65% of marketers lose a day per week to them.

 - Only 6% use AI workflow automation.
-That's a huge opportunity gap.
+That leaves room for you.

-- You can cut approval time by 80%+ with the right setup
+- The right setup can cut approval time by 80%+

 - Start with one workflow, prove it works, then expand